An official army family and MWR Site

 Kiowa School Distric C-2 www.kiowaschool.org/ 66

-Charter School
+Charter Schools

 Charter Schools are tuition-free public schools that have the flexibility to be innovative, self-governing and yet are held accountable for student and operational performance.
-Charter schools vary in focus.
-They may emphasize the arts, foreign languages, advanced learning, the classics, etc.
+Charter schools vary in focus; they may emphasize the arts, foreign languages, advanced learning, the classics, etc. To find a Charter School in your area, visit the Colorado League of Charter Schools webpage.

-Private School
+Private Schools

 To find a Private School in you area, visit the School Choice for Kids webpage.